 There’s good news for the millions of people who have to regularly prick their fingers to test their blood sugar levels.
-AerNos, Inc, a San Diego firm specializing in nano gas sensors, has developed a wearable device called AerBetic that can alert people with diabetes to potential problems.
-Designed to be worn as a bracelet or pendant, it’s able detect, from exhaled breath, gases indicative of blood glucose levels and can then send a text to a smartphone if those levels have become dangerously high or low.
+AerBetic, Inc, a Birmingham, Alabama firm, has developed a wearable device called the AerBetic that can alert people with diabetes to potential problems.* Designed to be worn as a bracelet or pendant, it’s able detect, from exhaled breath, gases indicative of blood glucose levels and can then send a text to a smartphone if those levels have become dangerously high or low.
 AerBetic can also send patients regular reminders to check their blood sugar and also can forward information directly to caregivers.
 The goal is to use artificial intelligence to allow the device to adapt its sensors to the person wearing it.

 * Editor's Note, January 23, 2019: A previous version of this article incorrectly stated that the maker of the AerBetic was a San Diego firm called AerNos, Inc, when, in fact, it is made by the Birmingham, Alabama-based AerBetic, Inc. The story has been edited to correct that fact.